Trinitek/TpsParser/README.md

 This repository contains two projects.

 **TpsParser** is a low-level TPS file reader.
 It is a C# rewrite of the Java library [tps-parse](https://github.com/ctrl-alt-dev/tps-parse).
-It is able to open and read both unencrypted and encrypted TPS files.
-It is not able to write to TPS files.
+Both encrypted and unencrypted files are supported.

 **TpsParser.Data** is a read-only ADO.NET adapter.
 It is designed for extract-transform-load scenarios where you need to read a folder full of TPS files and write them to another data store.